Patriot Games (Family Guy)

-Patriot Games is the 20th episode of the 4th season of the animated television series Family Guy.
+Patriot Games is the 20th episode of the fourth season of the animated television series Family Guy.
 It originally aired on Fox on January 29, 2006, a week before Super Bowl XL, fitting the theme of the episode.
 In it, Peter goes to his high school reunion and meets Tom Brady.
 After Peter runs to the bathroom and tackles most of the people in his way, Brady hires him for the New England Patriots.
-Peter wins many games for the Patriots but is fired for showboating and is traded to a team in London called the Silly Nannies.
+Peter wins many games for the Patriots but is fired for showboating and is traded to a team in London called the Sillinannies.
 Peter plays versus the Patriots and loses, but still receives Brady's respect before he and the Griffin family return home.
 Meanwhile, Stewie becomes a bookie who violently attacks Brian until he pays off his debt.

 "Patriot Games" was written by Mike Henry and directed by Cyndi Tang, Pete Michels, Peter Shin and Dan Povenmire, and guest starred Tom Brady, Troy Brown, Jay Leno, Carol Channing, and Bob Costas as themselves.
 The episode received positive reviews from critics and finished as the 55th most-watched program of the week.